-We have created an event for a Spring sale, containing two editions: one called "Spring sale now on" and a summer collection edition that will contain a single slot with a banner advertising the summer collection.
+We have created an event for a New range campaign, containing two editions: one called "First look at our latest range" and the other called "Latest looks", each containing a single slot with a banner.

-The spring sale edition is scheduled, while the summer collection edition is a work in progress and is still in draft mode.
+The "First look at our latest range" edition is scheduled, while the "Latest looks" edition is a work in progress and is still in draft mode.

-The scheduled edition contains a spring sale now on banner, targeting the home page.
-We're happy with this banner, so we've scheduled it and if we to choose the content preview after this edition's start date, then the content from this edition would be included.
+We're happy with the banner in the scheduled edition and if we choose the content preview after this edition's start date, then the content from this edition would be included.

-The summer collection banner edition has a start date of 3 days later and is intended to publish a banner underneath the sale banner on the home screen with "get ready for summer" text.
+The "Latest looks" edition has a start date of 3 days later and is intended to publish a banner underneath the "First look" banner on the home screen.

 Quick previewLink copied!

-We want to preview this edition as a work in progress and see how it will appear on the home page.
-However we don't want to schedule it yet, so we use the new quick preview feature.
+Following on from the previous example, we want to preview the unscheduled edition as a work in progress and see how it will appear on the home page.
+However we don't want to schedule it yet, so we use the quick preview feature.

 Click the Preview button at the top right of the edition window and choose the app you want to use for the preview.
 In this example we're using an app that previews a website, but it works equally well when previewing the edition in a mobile app for example.